Soviet art: Soviet art of the post-revolutionary period

-The consolidation of Soviet art was preceded throughout the 1920s by an era of intense ideological competition between different artistic groupings, with members each striving to ensure their own views would have priority in determining the forms and directions in which Soviet art would develop; seeking to occupy key posts in cultural institutions and to win the favor and support of the authorities.
+During the 1920s, there was intense ideological competition between different artistic groupings striving to determine the forms and directions in which Soviet art would develop, seeking to occupy key posts in cultural institutions and to win the favor and support of the authorities.

+In the late 1920s, the government became more focused on evaluating sexuality in art through the lens of socialist morality.
+This resulted in increased criticism of artists like Kasyan Goleizovsky and Alexander Grinberg.

 This struggle was made even more bitter by the growing crisis of radical leftist art.
-At the turn of the 1930s, many avant-garde tendencies that had appeared back in the 1910s had exhausted themselves, and their former proponents began depicting real-life objects as they attempted to return to the traditional system of painted images.
-That is what occurred with the leading Jack of Diamonds artists.
-In the early 1930s Kazimir Malevich (1879-1935) returned to figurative art.
+At the turn of the 1930s, many avant-garde tendencies had exhausted themselves, and their former proponents began depicting real-life objects as they attempted to return to the traditional system of painted images, including the leading Jack of Diamonds artists.
+In the early 1930s, Kazimir Malevich (1879–1935) returned to figurative art.

-Prominent supporters of leftist views included David Shterenberg (1881-1948; head of the Fine Arts department of the People's Commissariat for Education (Narkompros); before the revolution a member of the Jewish Labour Bund, who lived in exile in France, where he became acquainted with Anatoli Lunacharsky), Alexander Drevin, Vladimir Tatlin, Wassily Kandinsky, Kazimir Malevich, Osip Brik, Sofya Dymshits-Tolstaya, Olga Rozanova, Mikhail Matyushin and Nathan Altman.
-They formed a fairly powerful group that initially determined the policy of the Fine Arts department within the Soviet government and also of the local Moscow and Petrograd Soviets.
+A group of prominent supporters of leftist views included David Shterenberg, Alexander Drevin, Vladimir Tatlin, Wassily Kandinsky, Kazimir Malevich, Osip Brik, Sofya Dymshits-Tolstaya, Olga Rozanova, Mikhail Matyushin, and Nathan Altman.
+They held positions within the Soviet government and local Moscow and Petrograd Soviets, determining the policy of the Fine Arts department.

-The position of the Fine Arts department was most fully expressed by Nikolay Punin in 1919.
-He wrote: «If the depiction of the world does aid cognition, then only at the very earliest stages of human development, after which it already becomes either a direct hindrance to the growth of art or a class-based interpretation of it», and: «The element of depiction is already an element characteristic of a bourgeois understanding of art».
+The position of the Fine Arts Department was most fully expressed by Nikolay Punin in 1919.
+He wrote: "If the depiction of the world does aid cognition, then only at the very earliest stages of human development, after which it already becomes either a direct hindrance to the growth of art or a class-based interpretation of it", and "The element of depiction is already an element characteristic of a bourgeois understanding of art".